telerik/maui-docs/installation/vs-code-integration/scaffoldings.md

 ### Products Page

-The Produts page repesents a list of products.
+The Products page represents a list of products.
 The main control used on this page is the Telerik UI for .NET MAUI [CollectionView]({%slug collectionview-overview%}) control.
-Thie scaffolding page allows you to configure the selection mode of the ColelctionView and whether to add the predefined icons used in the template.
+The scaffolding page allows you to configure the selection mode of the CollectionView and whether to add the predefined icons used in the template.

 The image shows the default appearance of the page: